matchinguu/sdk-releases/README.md

 To check our how you can integrate matchinguu sdk into your android app please visit [Matchinguu Gmbh](http://www.matchinguu.com)

+##### Changes with SDK 1.1.5                                   `11 May 2016`

+- Change **setLocationBasedServices** to be called from the instance.
+- Enhance the connectivity check in the api calls to handle connectivity changes.

 ##### Changes with SDK 1.1.4                                   `8 May 2016`

 - Solve problem with cache